kanennn/kanennn/README.md

-<sub>batteries not included. terms and conditions may apply. please consult a doctor before hiring kanennn. side effects may include increased exsitentialism, intermittent fun facts, and a higher risk of switching to linux.</sub>
+<sub><em>batteries not included. terms and conditions may apply. please consult a doctor before hiring kanennn. side effects may include increased exsitentialism, intermittent fun facts, and a higher risk of switching to linux.</em></sub>
 <!--
 **kanennn/kanennn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.